-COST REPORT SUBMISSION
+I. COST REPORT SUBMISSION

 - A. Cost Report Due Date - 1.
-The provider must submit an annual cost report to DDA by March 31st covering the previous calendar year. - a.
-A provider must complete the cost report in accordance with applicable regulations and instructions provided by DDA.
-If DSHS receives an annual cost report deficient in any of these respects, DSHS may return the report in whole or in part to the provider for proper completion. - b.
-For a cost report not received by the due date, DSHS withholds the administrative portion of the reimbursement until a completed cost report is received and accepted by DDA.
+The service provider must submit an annual cost report to DDA by March 31st covering the previous calendar year. - a.
+A service provider must complete the cost report in accordance with applicable regulations and instructions provided by DDA.
+If the Department receives an annual cost report deficient in any of these respects, the Department may return the report in whole or in part to the service provider for proper completion. - b.
+For a cost report not received by the due date, the Department withholds the administrative portion of the reimbursement until a completed cost report is received and accepted by DDA.
 If cost reports are not submitted on the due date, or extensions are not requested and granted, adjustment to all or part of the rate will be applied the first day of the month following the date due.
-The adjusted rate is in effect until the agency submits the cost report and DDA accepts the report as complete.
+The adjusted rate is in effect until the agency submits the cost report and DDA accepts the report as complete. - 2.
+The provider may request a 30-day extension by submitting a written request to the DDA regional administrator or designee and copying the DDA rate analysist.

-- 2. The provider may request a 30-day extension by submitting a written request to the DDA regional administrator or designee and copying the DDA rate analysist.
-The provider must submit the request no later than March 15th and the request must include an explanation of the circumstances that require the extension.
-If the regional administrator denies the request, the provider must submit the cost report by March 31st. - 3.
-The DDA regional administrator or designee may grant an extension for up to 30 days.
+The provider must submit the request no later than March 15 and the request must include an explanation of the circumstances that require the extension.
+If the regional administrator denies the request, the provider must submit the cost report by March 31.

+- 3. The DDA regional administrator or designee may grant an extension for up to 30 days.
 The DDA regional administrator must respond to the request by March 25th and inform the provider and rate analyst. - 4.
-If a provider's contract is terminated before the end of the calendar year, the provider must submit a final cost report to DDA no more than 90 days after the contract termination.
+If a service provider's contract is terminated before the end of the calendar year, the service provider must submit a final cost report to DDA no more than 90 days after the contract termination.
 The cost report must cover the months the contract was in effect for that calendar year.
 DDA uses the final cost report to determine a settlement for the contracted period.
 DDA will send a final bill for certification fees owed concurrent with their closing date. - a.
-DSHS may withhold all or part of a provider's payment if the provider has received or given notice to terminate their contract.
-DDA may release a withheld payment after the cost report and settlement are determined complete by DDA and no settlement is due, and they have paid their certification fee concurrent with their closing date. - b.
-DSHS may withhold all or part of a provider's payment if the provider's contract is terminated for convenience or cause.
-DDA may release a withheld payment after the cost report and settlement are determined complete by DDA and no settlement is due. - B. Completing Cost Reports and Maintaining Records - 1.
-The provider will complete cost reports using the Cost Report Instructions available on DDA's Supported Living, Group Training Home, and Group Home

-Rates and Reimbursement Documents website.
-If no specific instruction covers a situation, generally accepted accounting principles must be followed.
+The Department may withhold all or part of a service provider's payment if the service provider has received or given notice to terminate their contract.
+DDA may release a withheld payment after the cost report and settlement are determined complete by DDA and no settlement is due and they have paid their certification fee concurrent with their closing date. - b.
+The Department may withhold all or part of a service provider's payment if the service provider's contract is terminated for convenience or cause.
+DDA may release a withheld payment after the cost report and settlement are determined complete by DDA and no settlement is due. - B. Completing Cost Reports and Maintaining Records - The service provider must complete cost reports in accordance with the Cost Report Instructions available on DDA's Residential Provider Resources website.
+If no specific instruction covers a situation, generally accepted accounting principles must be followed. - 2.
+The DDA Rates Unit analyzes each service provider's cost report.
+The rate analyst verifies that: - a.
+All sections of the cost report are complete; - b.
+The information matches the ProviderOne payment report; - c.
+The report conforms with generally accepted accounting principles;